pdsam/feup-lpoo/docs/README.md

 >-->

 We both worked equally on the project.
 Moisés was responsible for the view part of the program and Paulo for the model.
-The controller part(game logic and such) was worked on equally by both.
+The controller part(game logic and such), and the documentation were worked on equally by both.